 How to Sign Up

 The first step to signing up with Accredited Debt Relief is to call the company to schedule your free consultation.
-You can also set up your consultation via the ADR website.
+You can also set up your consultation via the ADR website

-How Does Accredited Debt Relief Work?
+Step-by-Step Breakdown of How Accredited Debt Relief Works

 Accredited Debt Relief includes the following chart to compare some different debt relief options, including debt consolidation loans.

-Is Accredited Debt Relief a Scam?
+Is Accredited Debt Relief Legitimate?

 That said, ADR’s record isn’t 100% perfect.
 Several lawsuits have been filed against the company.